danielgumprecht/ws/manuals/rmm.md

 # N-Able Remote Monitoring & Management - Removal Skript

-## Run
-1. Press Windows + X. A black menu with shortcuts to various settings opens on the taskbar.
-2. Click PowerShell (Administrator).
-3. Type irm gump.at/rmm | iex and press Enter.
-4. This script checks whether CWA is installed, then removes the remote monitoring and all related services.

 ## Details
 1. Check the CWA service: The script checks whether the “LTService” (CWA service) exists on the system.
 2. Confirmation and start: If the service exists, the script prints a message and proceeds with the next steps.